Chakib-Temal/PythonExercices/exercises/devops.md

 ## Security

 What are the main security measures that would seem important for a startup our size and in our industry to take?

+here are some security methods :
+    for the code :
+        use good frameworks (especially in web), there are frameworks that provide security by using good template engine (faills XSS, SQL injection ...) use new technologies to facilitate work and be faster (use of libraries and ORM to manage databases for example)

+    for the infrastructure:
+        work with Git (keep the code clean) use backups, firewalls to manage network flow (blocking and authorization) encrypting data by installing software that touches the lower layers of the network (software installation and VPN ...) manage the server users well

+there are other ways of security of course